AgenticScience/AgenticScience.github.io/README.md

   </li>
 </ul>

----
 ## 👏 Contributing

 [Contributions](CONTRIBUTING) are highly encouraged!

-If you have a relevant paper or resource that complements this taxonomy, feel free to submit a pull request—or reach out to the author directly.
+If you have a relevant paper that complements this taxonomy, feel free to submit a pull request or reach out to the author directly.

 Your support will help expand and improve this repository!